dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   - but if you don't care about what i want or you don't care about my needs
     - EVEN IF I'M IGNORANT OF THEM AND **ESPECIALLY** IF I'M CLUELESS
+  - then you probably don't care as much as you should
 - this is important when you're dealing with people that tell you what you want to hear or what they think you need to hear
   - because it's a metric that allows you to discern: